 Tragically, Mark Haskell and Thomas Casagrande died July 17, 2010 when "Lizzy-Lou" went down in South Portland, not far from the Portland Jetport.
-Preliminary NTSB information.
+NTSB report.

 Mark was a kind, good natured, loving family man who loved to fly.
 God bless you Mark.
 Please keep the families of Mark and Thomas in your prayers and thoughts.
 They will be greatly missed.